.Organizing Materials for Online Learning.

 "We highly recommend that all course materials be uploaded to Canvas, and that these materials be organized in a logical and consistent manner.
 Doing this helps set clear expectations for students, who will be able to focus more directly on the course content.

 We also strongly suggest that as you build your curriculum on Canvas, you prepare these materials as if you are delivering your course all-online - even if you are teaching a modified in-person class.
-This will allow you to pivot to online teaching quickly and efficiently in the event that it is necessary." -- More information on Organizing your Course Modules in Canvas is on the Spring 2021 Teaching Guide Some key things to think about with organizing your materials:
+This will allow you to pivot to online teaching quickly and efficiently in the event that it is necessary." -- More information on Organizing your Course Modules in Canvas is on the Fall 2022 Teaching Guide Some key things to think about with organizing your materials:

 New Class Expectations/Objectives